 This reduction in prices for custom software will slowly, but eventually change the buying behaviour of IT departments.
-Eventually - yet arguably some 5 years later than in regions more prone to innovation - this will even materialize in Germany, where corporate culture might be at clash with DevOps (article in German).
+Eventually - yet arguably some 5 years later than in regions more prone to innovation - this will even materialize in Germany, where corporate culture might be at clash with DevOps.
 That is especially relevant at a time when the rest of the world is just about to get rid of DevOps altogether.

 In general, IT departments will at some point figure out that lifetime costs of proprietary monoliths are not only quite high (due to their well-known particularities), but can also only be adapted to a certain extend to the actual business processes.
 Contrarily, customized systems offer a number of striking advantages that include lower dependencies and higher flexibility - and the termination of lock-in effects.
 Will this have influence on the classical one size fits all CRM systems in the standard use-case?
 This will probably not be the case, yet it is highly relevant for more complex customizations.